KamleshGanar/AT.NetCore.Encipher.Bluefish/README.md

 # What's in it?
 The Bluefish provides the simple functionality to encrypt/decrypt the text.
 This works on Asymmetric Encryption Method (also called public-key cryptography) and SHA1 is default hash algorithm.
 The best thing of this library is that, this is querystring compatible.
-It means, the encrypted value can be passed as querstring of the url and can be easily decrypted at server side.
+It means, the encrypted value can be passed as querystring of the url and can be easily decrypted at server side.

 # Nuget Package
 [![NuGet version (AT.NetCore.Encipher)](https://img.shields.io/nuget/v/AT.NetCore.Encipher.svg?style=flat-square)](https://www.nuget.org/packages/AT.NetCore.Encipher/) <br/>